Student Handbook

 Level One - Private or Group Possession/Use

 Level One is possession only with no intent to sell or distribute.
 With possession there may be other people present—either students or non-students.
 There may be intent to use the substance, or it may simply be in the presence of others.
-All persons present will be subject to the sanction.
+All persons present may be subject to the sanction.
 Amount and type of illegal substance in possession does not exceed a misdemeanor legal summons.
 An amount of controlled-illegal substance that is excessive beyond a misdemeanor level will cause Level Two or Level Three sanctions.
 Many substances are considered felony regardless of amount.
 In these instances, the sanctions will be those of Level Two or Level Three.
 Eviction may occur, as defined in Level Two.

 Sanctions for Level One

 An illegal possession will result in a police call for summons – always.
-This will require educational sanctions to be assigned and referral to NJC Student Success Center for assessment of need.
+This will require educational sanctions to be assigned and referral to NJC Student Guidance Coordinator for assessment of need.
 The student must schedule an appointment with the NJC Student Guidance Coordinator within 14 days of the report of the offense/ The student will also be referred to an off-campus chemical counselor for an assessment at their own expense.
 Disciplinary Probation is for sixty (60) days.
 A repeat offense involving substance abuse within a four (4) semester time frame will result in a Level Three College Sanction of interim action.

 Level Two – Private Group Possession/Use